demirciAhmet/periodiCpp/README.md

 # Installation

 1. Clone the repository
-2. Select corresponding build directory (PeriodiCpp-*) for operating system you are using.
+2. Select corresponding build directory that starts with `PeriodiCpp-*` for operating system you are using.
 3. Run the executable.

 # Images